 The Yogic food experience exists.
 It lives in the Yoga schools across India.
-There are many people who travel in the name of food.
-Visiting specific countries tasting delicatessens.
+In fact, there are many people who travel in the name of food.
+Visiting specific countries tasting their delicatessens.
 Food junkies blogging and vlogging about the tastiest meals worldwide.
 Feeling ecstasy in every bite.
 Taking sensory indulgence to the next level.
 Not the yogic way.
 The Yogic food experience is a high vibration feeling that lasts all day.
 It’s a meat-free affair that involves connecting with the earth through honouring and worshipping her.

 Food is a very crucial part of Yogic studies and the Yogic lifestyle.
 Food is life and prana is life.
 Prana is life energy.
 Food gives you energy.
-It is the energy inside the food.
+It is the energy inside the food, that truly matters.
 The food from mother earth.
-You are food and everything you eat you become.
-We all know this right?
-In my 300 Hours Yoga Teacher Training we experienced a cooking class.
-From start to finish.
-Preparing, cooking and eating together.
-Yogic food culture goes beyond ‘healthy eating’.
+The preperation of the food.The energy of the chef.
+And especially not to mention they type of food that is good for digestion, yoga and meditation.

 Everything plays a certain role.
 From start to finish.
 We prepared something called Rajma Chawal.
 A kidney bean curry cooked in a garlic, ginger and chilli paste.
 Fire flamed in oil with cumin, mustard seeds, black cardamon seeds and bay leaves.
 Simply delicious, with a smokey flavour that leaves the taste buds craving more.

-There are many places in India where you can experience a cooking class.
+In addition there are many places in India where you can experience a cooking class.
 I was lucky enough to enjoy this high vibration meal with my Yoga School in Rishikesh.
 Authentic home cooked meals prepared the Yogic way.
-Follow DivyaPaak on Facebook to learn more about Indian and Yogic Food.